FvL69/AWS_CDK_Projects/multi-tier-architecture/documentation/project_documentation.md

  **Difficulties:**
  It was a bit of a search to figure out the correct parameter syntax for the EIC attributes and IAM policy.
- For advice and quick search i use Amazone Q, e.g. i didn't know which endpoint to use for reaching an EC2 without a public IP.
+ For advice and quick search i use Amazone Q, e.g. i didn't know which endpoint to use for connecting with EC2 without a public IP.

     EIC_Endpoint benefits:
         - Allows access to private instances which have no public IP.